 Yes, 529 plans are especially popular with grandparents who want to save for a grandchild's future and reap estate planning benefits at the same time.

-For 2015, you can contribute up to $14,000 per year ($28,000 if married filing jointly) to a single beneficiary without triggering federal gift tax.
+Beginning January 1, 2018, you can contribute up to $15,000 per year ($30,000 if married filing jointly) to a single beneficiary without triggering federal gift tax.

 Can different people open separate accounts for the same beneficiary?